 High School Chemistry: Osmosis

 When builders apply resin floors to concrete with adhesives, bonding adhesives form a partially permeable membrane.
 Think of the concrete as one slice of bread.
 The synthetic resin floor covering is the other slice, and adhesive holds the sandwich together.
-During procurement, moisture content (MC) flows from the more diluted solution to the more concentrated one – in this case from concrete to resin.
+During procurement, moisture flows from the more diluted solution to the more concentrated one – in this case from concrete to resin.
 That’s as far as theory can safely be applied to resin floors.

 Osmotic blisters are a building contractor’s nightmare for two reasons.
 First (and obviously), they can ruin otherwise good work.
-Secondly, too many builders install resin floors without knowing the profound influence of MC on the formation of osmotic blisters.
+Secondly, too many builders install resin floors without knowing the profound influence of moisture on the formation of osmotic blisters.
 Any time one element passes more freely than another, imbalance ensues.

 The Ingredients of Osmotic Blisters